Gabriele-Ricciardi/Secure-Arch-Linux-Install/README.md

 # Secure-Arch-Linux-Install
 A collection of personal notes about my Arch Linux setup.
 It includes minimal partitioning, full disk encryption, secure boot, and more security features.

 2025/09/25 update: Since the time of writing this notes, there have been some interesting changes in Arch Linux.
-[This new official guide](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#LUKS_on_a_partition_with_TPM2_and_Secure_Boot) is available and is quite similar to this setup.
+[This new official guide](https://wiki.archlinux.org/title/Dm-crypt/Encrypting_an_entire_system#LUKS_on_a_partition_with_TPM2_and_Secure_Boot) is available and is quite similar to my original setup.
 Even though I use Arch (btw), I am not a fan of customisation.
 I like (good) stock systems.
-Indeed, I have changed some of my configurations in this guide to better adhere to some new standards shown in that guide (like [systemd GPT partition automounting](https://wiki.archlinux.org/title/Systemd#GPT_partition_automounting)).
+Indeed, I have changed much of my previous configuration to better adhere to some new standards shown in that guide (like [systemd GPT partition automounting](https://wiki.archlinux.org/title/Systemd#GPT_partition_automounting)).

 What changed: